LaravelDaily/Laravel-Reservations-Course/course/09 - Registration to the Activity.md

 ## Registering Guest to the Activity

-Now that authenticated users can register for the activity, let's implement registration for the guests.
+Now that authenticated users can register for the activity, let's implement registration for **guests**.

 We have already made the redirect to the `register` page.
 I think we can use Sessions again to automatically register to the activity as we did with the invitations.

 First, we need to set the session.